ziqiyang107/ziqiyang107.github.io/_posts/2025-09-01-Score-based-Gen.md

 \end{align*}
 $$

-Note that Langevin dynamics itself was introduced in~\cite{neal2011mcmc} as a type of MCMC technique
+Note that Langevin dynamics itself was introduced in{% include cite.html key="neal2011mcmc" %}as a type of MCMC technique

 ## Score Matching